 A brief recollection of teenage northern soul combined with the middle-aged murder of a timeless classic.

-clip from article
+A clip from the article

 Round about 1970 was when I joined the in-crowd.
 I cut off my hair, learnt how to get my kicks out on the floor, and swore I'd just keep on keepin' on.
 Northern Soul was a unique phenomenon, youngsters from Lancaster down to Stoke seeking out the best American dance music the rest of the world seemed to ignore.